 These webpages have been produced in collaboration with Interpave, the Environment Agency and Warwickshire Wildlife Trust.

-What are the Council doing?
+What the Council is doing

 There is a city-wide interest in installing Sustainable Drainage Systems.
 This presents an opportunity for the Council to collaborate with partners, including the Environment Agency and Severn Trent Water.
 We are integrating permeable paving into Coventry, within the city centre.
 The company Interpave have produced several case studies to showcase great examples of how permeable paving can be used successfully.